litneet64/etherblob-explorer/README.md

 ![thumbnail](thumbnail.png)

 ## Introduction
 EtherBlob Explorer is a tool intended for researchers, analysts, CTF players or anyone curious enough wanting to search for different kinds of files or any meaningful human-supplied data on the Ethereum Blockchain Network.
-It searches over a user-supplied range of block IDs or UNIX timestamps.
+It searches over a user-supplied range of block IDs or UNIX timestamps on any of the 5 available networks: MainNet, Görli, Kovan, Rinkeby and Ropsten.

  For a real-life case you can read [this](https://boobies.surge.sh/) experiment made on 2017.
 The immutability of the blockchain can truly be a double-edged sword.